SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ### Procedure

 1. Check if in SAP Solution Manager, there is a change document in status "in development".
-See [`checkChangeInDevelopment`](#checkChangeInDevelopment).
+See [Check for a Change Document in Status "In Development"](#Check for a Change Document in Status "In Development").
 2. Create a transport request for a change document in SAP Solution Manager.
 3. (Optional) Upload a file to your transport request.
 4. Release your transport request.

-## checkChangeInDevelopment
+## Check for a Change Document in Status "In Development"

 Check if in SAP Solution Manager, there is a change document in status "in development".